marcopared/cse15l-lab-reports/lab-report-1-week-2.md

 * ls: lists all the files and folders in the current directory
 * cd: move into a specific folder or move out with `..`
-* ls -a: lists all files and directories including hidden files
+* ls -a: lists all files and directories including hidden files To learn more commands for Windows, consult this [page](https://www.thomas-krenn.com/en/wiki/Cmd_commands_under_Windows).

 ![step3](images/step3.PNG)